0x-federicO/0x-federicO/README.md

 after a few thoughts about it, i opted for the following, @ june 3, 2020 -

-- everything "public" - has been removed from this github account -
+- everything *public* - has been removed from this account -
-- soon a few code & snippets to be published -
+- asap, a few code & snippets to be published -
 - check it back, soon !